atisharma/matlib/README.md

 The code is written in a style that is meant to read like the mathematics where possible.
-This leads to extensive use of `let`, which may not be pretty Clojure, but is easier to relate back to papers describing the mathematics.
+This leads to extensive use of `let`, which may not be pretty Clojure, but is easier to relate back to papers describing the methods.

 ### Finished